-This organization was organized on October 22, 1977.
-The goal of this organization is stated as, "Dedicated to assisting police work dog teams throughout the world".
+The North American Police Work Dog Association (NAPWDA) was organized on October 22, 1977.
+The goal of this organization is stated as, "Dedicated to assisting work dog teams throughout the world".
 The objectives are to:

-- Unite and assist all law enforcement agencies in the training and continued improvement of all police work dogs.
+Unite and assist all law enforcement agencies in the training and continued improvement of all police work dogs.

-- Establish a working standard for all police work dogs, handlers and trainers, through an accreditation program.
+Establish a working standard for all police work dogs, handlers and trainers, through an accreditation program.

-- Provide educational material through publications, state and national training workshops.
+Provide educational material through publications, state and national training workshops.

-- Improve the image of the working police dog to the general public.
+Improve the image of the working police dog to the general public.

-The North American Police Work Dog Association strives to enhance the use of police work dogs by law enforcement agencies through continuing education in the form of local, state, and national workshops, held periodically throughout the year.
+NAPWDA strives to enhance the use of police work dogs by law enforcement agencies through continuing education in the form of local, state, and national workshops, held periodically throughout the year.
 At the time of organization, it was decided that all Regular Members will be full time or retired law enforcement officers (Federal, Military, State, County, or Municipal) involved with police work dogs.
 Associate Members would be permitted but with restrictions.
 Some years later the requirements for Regular Members has been edited to that which is shown below.
 Associate Members do not have to be law enforcement officers.
 They must be sponsored each year by a Regular Member and submit a current criminal history check.
-Additionally, Associate Members do not have any vote in this organization and they may attempt to certify with their dog team only in restricted phases.
+Additionally, Associate Members do not have any vote in this organization and may only attempt to certify with their dog team in restricted phases.

-Associate Members - An Associate member shall enjoy all privileges except that he/she shall not have any voting privileges, nor shall serve on the Executive Committee Board.
+Associate Members: An Associate member shall enjoy all privileges except that he/she shall not have any voting privileges, nor shall they serve on the Executive Committee Board.
 All Associate members must provide a current Criminal History Records Check at the time they initially join and upon renewing yearly.
 Any criminal convictions for crimes are grounds for review by the Membership Committee and can result in denial or revocation of or from Associate membership.
 All Associate members must be re-sponsored each year with the signature of a sponsoring member.

 Associate members may include:

-- Any person who trains canines for an established law enforcement agency and sponsored by a regular member.
+1. Any person who trains canines for an established law enforcement agency and sponsored by a regular member.

-- Any person sponsored by a regular member.
+2. Any person sponsored by a regular member.

-- An active firefighter who is a canine handler or trainer with their fire department and is assigned arson investigation duties through the use of the trained Accelerant K9 for that department.
+3. An active firefighter who is a canine handler or trainer with their fire department and is assigned arson investigation duties through the use of the trained Accelerant K9 for that department.

 The accreditation of Regular Members as NAPWDA Trainers or Master Trainers was formulated.
 These persons must meet stringent criteria before being permitted to apply for these positions.
 The rules for these accreditation's are annually reviewed by the Executive Board and updated whenever necessary.
 The requirements have been increased over the years so that we may be assured these persons are truly qualified for those positions.
-Trainers and Master Trainers are required to complete 8 hours of approved Continuing Education per year and to file an annual updated resume with the NAPWDA national Secretary where it is kept on file.
+Trainers and Master Trainers are required to complete eight (8) hours of approved Continuing Education per year and to file an annual updated resume with the NAPWDA National Secretary where it is kept on file.
 The requirements for these accreditations are filed in the NAPWDA Rules for Certification and Bylaws Book.

 Regular members may wish to submit their respective training areas for accreditation by NAPWDA if it meets the criteria required by NAPWDA certification rules.
-This accreditation is valid for two years and must be renewed immediately if the area is changed or at the end of the two years.
+This accreditation is valid for two (2) years and must be renewed immediately if the area is changed or at the end of the two (2) years.
 The requirements are printed in the NAPWDA Rules for Certification and Bylaws book.

 The increasing number of police canine teams indicates the immediate need for an aggressive organization dedicated to the development, improvement, training and certification of police work dogs.
 In order to protect the public safety and to add a useful tool to the police department, the canine team is in need of an organization with a large resource of information.
 Administrators and dog handlers are in need of an accreditation program to guarantee the trained canines performance.
 Valid certification benefits the officer when giving court testimony and making apprehensions.
 Valid certification also eliminates the liability of the poorly trained dog team.